What to Say When You Can’t Meet the Deadline: Business English Phrasal Verbs

 They cut off the power during the storm to prevent accidents.

-So, the correct answer is B) push back.
+That's right!
+The correct answer is B) push back.